wintercounter/ccss/web/docs/ccss/api-and-packages/plugin-gutter.md

 ## Configuration

 The plugin introduces the option key `gutter`.
-Default value is `5`.
+The default value is `5`.
 It defines the size of 1 gutter (uses the defined `applyUnit` core option).

 > The plugin is included in the `ccss` package pre-configured.